PredictiveSingularity/.github/profile/README.md

 It is Mass and Speed.

-You are falling towards It Now (or Any Time) and Here (or Everywere).
+You are falling towards It Now (or Any Time) and Here (or Everywhere).

 You need to take Speed and go faster than Entropy Itself.